googleforgames/open-match-docs/site/content/en/docs/Guides/Matchmaker/_index.md

 #### Open Match Backend

 The Open Match Backend provides the core functionality of generating matches.
 It accepts MatchProfiles (a match template that can be used to generate matches) and returns matches for the requested profile.
-It also enables setting assignments for matches.
+It also enables setting Assignments for matches.

 #### MMLogic (Data Service)